PACS instrument and calibration web pages

 - The SPG scripts include all the stable pipeline tasks within those scripts, with task settings that correspond to the most common type of science target for each AOT.
 But some pipeline tasks still can only be run via the interactive pipeline scripts, and to modify the parameter settings for the important pipeline tasks also requires you re-process the data.
 The Launch Pads (see below) include a guide to understanding the pipeline scripts and how to decide whether to reprocess your data and if so, with which script.

-- HIPE (Herschel Interactive Processing Environment) is the tool used to inspect, reduce, and analyse Herschel data.
-The latest User Release HCSS (Herschel common science system) version that you should use for reducing PACS data is HIPE v14.0 It can be downloaded from: here.
-In the CIB (continuous integration build) this version corresponds to Track 14, build 3341.
+- In the CIB (continuous integration build) this version corresponds to Track 14, build 3597.
 The CIB is the continuously bug-fixed/upgraded/improved version of HIPE, which every few months (in the beginning of the mission) or yearly (in the post-operations phase) becomes a stable User Release.

 - Within HIPE you can access all the PACS data reduction documentation and the general HCSS and HIPE user documentation for Track 14 here.
 The documentation provided via HIPE opens in a web browser, but for those of you who prefer PDF, we include the PACS Data Reduction Guides as PDF files here (note that within the standalone pdf versions, external links will not work):

-- The what's new in HIPE 14 page lists the changes in HIPE version 14.x with respect to the 13.x series, and provides a detailed list of updated functionalities, product changes, and calibration aspects.
+- The what's new in HIPE 14 page lists the changes in HIPE version 14.2.1 with respect to the 14.x releases, and provides a detailed list of updated functionalities, product changes, and calibration aspects.
+For HIPE 15 go to the HIPE 15 what's new page.
+Note that no bulk processing will be done with this HIPE release and the pipeline scripts are no different to those of HIPE 14, the only difference wrt HIPE 14.2.1 are some software improvements.

 - The Data products known issues page details issues about the pipelines or the data products that are known about and offers advice for dealing with them.
 Consult this if you encounter problems with your data to see if it has already been addressed.